asayah/solo-testbed/gloo-edge/README.md

 The install script requires you to define whether you want to install open source gloo-edge or gloo edge enterprise by providing an additional argument `ee/oss` to the install script.
 If choosing `oss` you can continue forward to the next section, but if you are selecting `ee` then follow the steps below to add your enterprise license key

 ### adding the enterprise license key
 When deploying gloo-edge enterprise the script looks for a manifest located here: `non-aoa/gloo-edge-ee-helm.yaml`.
-We need to modify this manifest `license_key: <INSERT_LICENCE_KEY_HERE>` to a valid key.
+We need to modify this manifest `license_key: <INSERT_LICENSE_KEY_HERE>` to a valid key.

 When complete, the manifest will look similar to below:
 ```